-Fact Check: Who's Right About Protections For Pre-Existing Conditions?
+FACT CHECK: Who's Right About Protections For Pre-Existing Conditions?

 Meanwhile, Democrats who are chastising their Republican opponents over the issue are sometimes going a bit over the top, too.

 An example is Manchin's claim about the threat to coverage for 800,000 people in West Virginia.
-West Virginia's population is only 1.8 million and more than a million of those people are on Medicare or Medicaid.
+West Virginia's population is only 1.8 million and more than 1 million of those people are on Medicare or Medicaid.
 That would mean every other person in the state has a pre-existing condition.
 A recent study found West Virginia has a relatively high level of pre-existing conditions among adults, but it is still less than 40 percent.

-Kaiser Health News, a nonprofit news service, is an editorially independent program of the Kaiser Family Foundation, and is not affiliated with Kaiser Permanente.
-You can follow Julie Rovner on Twitter: @jrovner.
+Kaiser Health News, a nonprofit news service, is an editorially independent program of the Kaiser Family Foundation and is not affiliated with Kaiser Permanente.
+You can follow Julie Rovner on Twitter: @jrovner